SofaKingAndroid/device_htc_evita/README.md

 <h3>Made for the Android Open Kang Project</h3>
 ------------------------------------------------

 NOTE: The device trees are located in the other branches of this respository.
-Currently there are two other branches ("ics" = Android 4.0.x, "Ice Cream Sandwich" and "jb" = Android 4.1.x, "Jellybean")
+Currently there are two other branches ("ics" = Android 4.0.x, "Ice Cream Sandwich" and "jb" = Android 4.1.x, "Jellybean").
+I am using this "master" branch as a place for the readme :)

 Steps for building Jellybean: